elinevich/k8s_gataway/readme.md

 As mentioned before, the Contour works with any clusters, but the GKE Gateway supports Google Kubernetes engine and VPC-native clusters only.

+Ingress has a target exposing HTTP applications with a declarative syntax.
+Gateway API exposes a more general API for proxying that can be used for more protocols than just HTTP, and models more infrastructure components to provide better deployment and management options for cluster operators.

 ## Sources

 This article was created using the following sources:
 [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/),
 [Contour Gateway API](https://projectcontour.io/guides/gateway-api/),
 [GKE Gateway API](https://cloud.google.com/kubernetes-engine/docs/concepts/gateway-api).